 - Choose Mouse from the menu on the left and click on Additional mouse options.

 - Mouse Properties window will now appear.
-Make sure that ClickLock feature isn’t enabled.
-If it is, uncheck Turn on ClickLock and click Apply and OK to save changes.
+Make sure that the ClickLock feature isn’t enabled.
+If it is, uncheck Turn on ClickLock, and click Apply and OK to save the changes.

 - Expand Human Interface Devices and locate your touchscreen on the list.

 - Right-click your touchscreen and choose Disable from the menu.
 If the confirmation dialog appears, click Yes.

 According to users, if the mouse keeps clicking by itself, the issue might be caused by your touchscreen.

 It’s unknown how your touchscreen interferes with your mouse and causes it to click, but several users came up with a workaround.

 To fix the problem with mouse-clicking, you need to disable your touchscreen.
 This is relatively simple, and you can do it by following the steps above.